-2.3.7 Wind Generation
+2.3.6 Wind Generation

-Analysis of historical wind data obtained from DNV12 indicated that wind output (both offshore and onshore) may vary greatly even within relatively similar load levels and solar power availability levels.
+Analysis of historical wind data obtained from $DNV^{13}$ indicates onshore and offshore wind output can vary greatly despite relatively similar load levels and solar power availability.
 This creates the need to study both ends of the wind output spectrum as either may produce reliability issues on the system.
-To account for this variability, the average low wind output and the average high wind output (rounded within 5%) are both studied in Needs Assessments, Solutions Studies, and Competitive RFPs for Summer Mid-day Peak load and for Nighttime Minimum load.
+To account for this variability, the average low wind output and the average high wind output (rounded within 5%) are both studied in Needs Assessments, Solutions Studies and Competitive RFPs for Summer Mid-day Peak load and for Nighttime Minimum load.
 For Summer Evening peak load scenarios, a fixed wind output of 5% for both onshore and offshore is assumed as this produces the most severe scenario for serving load, and DNV's data indicates that it is a realistic weather condition.
-For Mid-day Minimum load scenarios, 90% of nameplate for offshore wind and 65% of nameplate for onshore wind is assumed as this produces the scenario with the least synchronous generation online, and DNV's data indicates that it is a realistic weather condition.
-The different wind levels discussed above are summarized in Table 2-9:
+For Mid-day Minimum load scenarios, 90% of the maximum real power output specified in Table 2-6 is assumed for offshore wind, and 65% is assumed for onshore wind.
+This produces the scenario with the least synchronous generation online, and DNV's data indicates that it is a realistic weather condition.
+The different wind levels discussed above are summarized in Table 2-7: